Basilica of Our Lady Immaculate: History

 In 1958, the parish added a new entrance from Macdonell Street, but aside from this, the exterior appearance has changed little since 1926.
 The complete construction of the church took more than 50 years, probably qualifying it as the longest construction project in the city's history.
 The 100th anniversary was celebrated on 10 October 1988.

 Long-awaited restoration of the church began in April 2007 and was completed in December 2014, at a cost of over $12 million.
 Talk of restoration began in the early 1990s, with work on the slate roof completed in 1992.
 Subsequent plans for renovating the interior generated some controversy and were put on hold.
 Initially, the estimated cost of the inside and outside restoration was between $10 million and $12 million and was expected to last until 2008.
 It included renovations to the towers ($1.2 million), roof, windows and doors, interior and basement.
 Funding came from both the congregation and the diocese of Hamilton.

 The total cost of the work reached about $10 million, including the exterior restoration and the work on the interior, with the installation of new lighting, new flooring and new pews.
 A new altar, baptismal font and pulpit were also installed and the basement hall was renovated.
 A slide show available on the Basilica's web site provides high resolution imagery of the final results.

 The project had been directed by Monsignor Dennis Noon who planned to retire in June 2019 after 16 years at this parish.

+In 2019, Bishop Douglas Crosby formally elevated the church to the status of a "Diocesan Marian Shrine" and sent a petition to the Holy See on 12 November 2019, to crown the Marian image of the basilica which has since been enthroned for over a century atop the high altar.

+On 8 December 2019, the Congregation for Divine Worship and the Discipline of the Sacraments issued the official decree granting the solemn crowning of the venerated Marian image, in the name and authority of Pope Francis.
+It would only be until 1 October 2022 that the ceremony would be carried out.